ETCLabs/OSCLayouts/User-Submitted/Lemur/README.md

 ###8 Faders with Labels
 + Fader Pages
 + Faders light up when when intensity>0.0
++ Press the labels for load!
++ Fire/Stop Buttons
 + Go/Stop Button with Time Progress
-+ Press the labels for load!

 ###Attribute Editor (WIP)
 + Softkeys